 The Hiring Process

 Although it can be tough to find good employees today, never cut corners when hiring delivery drivers.
 A good driver helps your business’s image, but a good and safe driver will mitigate your exposure to a claim while boosting public perception.
 While sorting through delivery driver candidate applications, follow these tips:

-- Be selective: Require a minimum of two years’ driving experience.
+- Be selective: Require a minimum of two years of driving experience.

 - Make it mutual: Have the driver sign a driver’s agreement outlining their responsibilities.